If you’re pregnant or trying to conceive, chances are you’re taking prenatal vitamins or have considered taking them.

 It’ll be interesting to see the outcome of broader studies that will hopefully be available soon.

-In the meantime, whether you take prenatal vitamins or not this pregnancy or while trying for a baby, finger crossed for a smooth sailing!
+In the meantime, whether you take prenatal vitamins or not this pregnancy or while #TTC, fingers crossed for a smooth sailing!

 - Antenatal nutritional supplementation and autism spectrum disorders in the Stockholm youth cohort: population based cohort study; BMJ 2017; 359 doi: https://doi.org/10.1136/bmj.j4273 (Published 04 October 2017).